Azure/Enterprise-Scale/docs/Deploy/enable-subscription-creation.md

 # Enable Service Principal to create landing zones

 This article describes how AzOps GitHub Actions can be used to create landing zones (subscriptions) into management groups using ARM templates.
-In the following steps we'll assign the role to a SPN as illustrated in the following article:
+In the following steps we'll assign the _Enrollment account subscription creator_ role to a SPN as illustrated in the following article:

 ![EA account / Service Principal](media/ea-account-spn.png)